kristina-hager/Spatialite-Database-Driver/README.md

 # Spatialite-Database-Driver

-This is a standalone Android library that can be used in an Android application.
+I created Spatialite-Database-Driver to enable the usage of [spatialite android](https://www.gaia-gis.it/fossil/libspatialite/wiki?name=splite-android) in Android applications in more recent Android Studio (v1.3) build environments.

-See https://github.com/kristina-hager/HelloToSpatialite for an example of using this in a simple spatialite application.
+See [HelloToSpatialite](https://github.com/kristina-hager/HelloToSpatialite) for an example of using this standalone in a simple spatialite application.

 The shared objects and source files in this repository are not mine.
 They were copied from other sources as explained next.
-My contribution here is figuring out how to package this library up in the relatively new Android Studio environment, and how to use it in a separate application.
+My contribution here is figuring out how to package this library up in the relatively new Android Studio environment and how to use it in a separate application.

 ## The original sources